 How Do You Encourage Your Children to Go Outdoors?

-Now you know how important and beneficial outdoor activities are for your children.
-There’s no right or wrong on how your children will spend their time outdoors as all outdoor activities provide the same benefits as the ones listed above.
+There’s no right or wrong on how your children will spend their time outdoors.
+Reality is any family friendly outdoor activity will help to achieve the benefits listed above.
 But if you’re unsure where to start or how to get your kids to go outside, the following tips may help you get started:

 - Limit their screen time